 20. The world's oldest optical illusion?

 People have marvelled at the joy of optical illusions for a long time, but just how long?
 This piece of sculpture at Airavatesvara Temple in Tamil Nadu, India, is a contender for the oldest optical illusion around.
 Among the stunning 12th-century Dravidian architecture and carved ornamentations of chariots and avatars, there appear to be two conjoined creatures with a single head.
 Focus on the creature on the right, and you should see an elephant, while if you cover the body and legs of the elephant, the animal on the left is clearly a bull.

 スーパー錯視ブラザーズ pic.twitter.com/bLkFhBOCeUNovember 20, 2020

-This illusion is one of the newest optical illusions we've encountered, and also one of the most mesmerising.
+This mesmerising optical illusion will melt your brain.
 Dubbed 'Super Illusion Brothers', it depicts a bunch of figures walking up the steps and jumping off the top.
 Doesn't it?
 You won't be surprised to hear (this is an optical illusion post, after all) that, no it doesn't.
 Those little green people are actually completely static.
 This is a ‘bright phi' illusion, which plays with our brain's perception of bright objects.

 According to Stanford University (as spotted by 7News), this is a "basic effect" whereby "If a bright point appears at one position, and then reappears at a position shifted to the right, we tend to see a single object moving left to right."
 Good to know.